AllLiver/Froggi/README.md

 Froggi is on [Docker Hub](https://hub.docker.com/repository/docker/allliver/froggi/general)
 Alternatively, Docker image archives can be found under [releases](https://github.com/AllLiver/Froggi/releases)

-If you would like to run Froggi as a standalone executable, then follow the guide on how to [compile](https://github.com/AllLiver/Froggi/README.md#compilation)
+If you would like to run Froggi as a standalone executable, then follow the guide on how to [compile from source](https://github.com/AllLiver/Froggi/tree/main?tab=readme-ov-file#compilation)

 # Usage
 If running as a standalone executable, make sure to start the "froggi" binary, not the "froggi-worker" binary.